dustin-archive/lifesaver-sass/README.md

 		margin: px(1);
 		margin: pct(1);

 There are 4 functions.
-They serve little purpose other than provide small coesmetic changes to your code that may make it more readable.
+They serve little purpose other than provide mostly coesmetic changes to your code.

-1. The em function takes a pixel value and convert it to em.
+1. The em function takes a pixel value and converts it to em.
-1. The rem function takes a pixel value and convert it to rem.
+1. The rem function takes a pixel value and converts it to rem.
 1. The px function takes a pixel value and appends a 'px' to the end.
-1. The pct function takes a percentage value formatted as a decimal and converts it to a percentage.
+1. The pct function takes a percentage value formatted as a decimal and converts it to a percentage with a percent sign.

 ##Notes
-The convert function might conflict with other Sass stuff you're using.
+The function 'convert' might conflict with other Sass stuff you're using.
 Convert is a common name for things, but I couldn't think of anything better.

-Luckily, LifeSaver is just a single small file, and you could do a find / replace on this function if you have any problems.

-## Changelog
-August 21, 2014
-+ Changed double quotes to single quotes

-August 16, 2014
-+ Changed join function name to add-unit

-August 11, 2014
-+ Used convert function in unit functions

-July 27, 2014
-+ Changed $properties to $property-list

-July 21, 2014
-+ Multiple Properties

-July 20, 2014
-+ Committed Project